iammatthias/com/ReadMe.md

 - 📏 ESLint — To find and fix problems in your code
 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing
-- 📄 Commitizen — To define a standard way of committing rules
 - 🚓 Commitlint — To make sure your commit messages follow the convention
 - 🖌 Renovate — To keep your dependencies up to date
 - 🚫 lint-staged — Run ESLint and Prettier against staged Git files